alensonyjoseph/AiChemist/README.md

 The '/about' page provides more information about the platform and its purpose.

+## Future

+## Future Plans

+1. Develop the Generative AI Model for Drug Discovery: The plan is to implement a generative AI model that can assist in the discovery of new drugs.
+This feature would provide potential breakthroughs in the field of drug discovery by harnessing the power of AI.

+2. Improve the UI and UX: Future updates will focus on improving the user interface and user experience to make the platform more intuitive and enjoyable to use.
+This includes refining the current features and adding new ones based on user feedback and requirements.

+3. Build the Backend: Plans for backend development include creating user profiles, database management, and other server-side functionalities.
+This will allow for personalized user experiences and efficient data management, providing a robust and scalable application structure.

 ## License

 This project is licensed under the MIT License.
 For more details, see the LICENSE file in the repository.